Violin Pedagogue Ole Bohn on 5 Common Technical Problems & How to Fix Them

 Many musicians seem to just play according to their own instincts instead of actually reading the instructions given by the composers in their scores.

-I know that for instance in Bach and Mozart there are very few dynamic markings and very often we have to rely on our own judgement.
+I know that for instance in Bach and Mozart there are very few dynamic markings and very often we have to rely on our own judgment.

 We can, however, get good advice by reading the orchestra score in for instance the Mozart concerti and an understanding of harmonic structure can also be very helpful.